 Customer satisfaction is one of the most important customer service performance metrics.
 All previous metrics are antecedents of higher customer satisfaction.
 Customer satisfaction can be measured in different ways.
 An increasingly common way to do this is by rating the service with a smiley face or thumbs up/down via a computer.

 Customer loyalty represents the likelihood that a customer will return, and will recommend the establishment to others.
-Customer loyalty lies close to a more financial outcome: Returning customers spend more than customers who only visit once.
+Customer loyalty is closely related to a financial outcome as returning customers will spend more than customers who only visit once.

 Customer loyalty can easily be measured by keeping a record of customer purchases in a (reservation) system.
 An additional benefit of these systems is that they can help to provide a better customer service experience.
 For example, most sun studios record a customer’s previous tanning intensity and session duration to provide better tanning advice based on their history.
 An alternative could be a (scannable) customer loyalty card.

-In other words, these 11 customer service metrics influence how your customers perceive your service.
-You can influence most of these factors through data-driven recruitment, better selection, and smart business policies.
-Best of luck!
+We ended with 11 customer service metrics that influence how your customers perceive your service.
+You can influence most of these factors through smart business policies, including data-driven recruitment, better measurement of performance, and a better employee performance management process.

-To learn about how to improve business results through smarter, data-driven HR decisions, visit the HR Analtics Academy!
+To learn more about how to improve business results through smarter, data-driven HR decisions, visit the AIHR Academy!